-Our accessory line is developing as well, with drybags, thigh straps, and other bags/packs.
+Our accessory line is developing as well, with drybags, our new knee straps, and other bags/packs.
 Self bailer and super duty TRAFTS are also being developed.

 We are constantly striving to develop and improve TRAFT and are 100% behind our products and our customers in our quest to bring the joy of packrafting and camping to many people.

 Now you can raft and stay comfortably and securely for short or extended trips, giving you immediate protection from the elements when needed, and a closer connection to your TRAFT and the outdoor environments that TRAFT connects you with.
 This is just the beginning….

 Should I wear a PFD-(Personal Flotation Device)-life vest?

 YES, always wear a life vest when on the water!
 Rafting is inherently dangerous, especially in raging or deep water.
 Be prepared.
 Please practice swimming also, and if you can’t swim, please don’t raft.

 We guarantee our products for any material or manufacturing defects for one year from date of purchase, no questions asked.
 Your raft or product will be repaired or replaced at our cost.
 This does not cover damage to your raft incurred while rafting in heavily rocked or wooded areas, or any other extreme uses of TRAFT.

 We encourage paddling and lounging on calm water with tent-shade system up and doors open at all times, but do not close up doors on the water and sleep, as this can become dangerous with tides and submerging with doors closed.

 You should be able to make all small repairs and patches over the span of your raft ownership.
 While TPU is super strong, it is not indestructible(especially 210D), and heavily rocked and wooded areas should be avoided, or paddled with care.